saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 #### Run on Sauce Labs Virtual Machines

-Now all you need to do is run the command in terminal:
+In order to upload your tests to the Sauce Labs Cloud, and run your tests on a Sauce Labs virtual machine, all you need to do is run the command in terminal:

 ```